top of page

 The fire may well have devastated her so much that she lost heart to continue service operations much longer.

-She'd already lost her only offspring, Stewart Lloyd, a year after her husband, in 1941, likely a World War Two casualty.
-Maybe she'd been thinking of retiring anyhow.
-In any event, she would divest of the place a few years later.
+She'd already lost her believed only offspring, Stewart Lloyd, a year after her husband, in 1941, likely a World War !! casualty.
+Maybe she'd been thinking of retiring anyhow, and had hoped her son would carry on the place.
+In any event, she'd divest of the place in the early 1950s.

-Born in 1880 a few years after her father Henry bought 40 acres surrounding the springs, bespectacled Mrs. Lloyd was 68 at the time of the fire -- age that her Jersey-born mom, Julia Newman Stewart, had passed over in 1911.
-She herself would live to be 92, possibly learning through channels how the Goodpasture family in the early 1970s rescued the place from what genuine spa fans considered egregiously inappropriate use once assuming their hands-on 11-year stewardship. (full Goodpasture story later)
+Born in 1880 a few years after her father Henry bought 40 acres surrounding the springs, bespectacled Mrs. Lloyd was 68 at the time of the fire -- age that her Jersey-born mom, Julia Newman Stewart, died in 1911.
+She herself would live to be 92, possibly learning through channels how the Goodpasture family in the early 1970s had rescued the place from what genuine spa fans felt was egregiously inappropriate use, once assuming their hands-on, 11-year stewardship.
+(Their story later)

 see old newspaper article reporting fire (check index and scroll down)